kerron/misc/thailand.md

 ## Koh Phangnan

-**Things to do**: water slide, sunset bar, full-moon party, pool parties, hang out with locals, scenic
+**Things to do**: water slide, sunset bar, full-moon party, pool parties, hang out with locals, scenic<br/>
 **Recommended time**: 2 Full Days

 If you're in Koh Tao, then it's worth visiting Koh Phangnan as well.
 This is where they have the infamous Full-moon party.
 I've never been as I'm not that good with loads of people.
 However, it one of the biggest party in Thailand, and probably in the world.
 It's infamous.